Internet-of-People/mercury-rust/prometheusd/README.md

 ### Rename profile

-Specify a new alias for an already existing profile.
+Specify a new label for an already existing profile.

 TODO should we join name and avatar updates into a single update operation as standard REST usually does?

 Request:

-- Endpoint: PUT `/vault/dids/{did}/alias`
+- Endpoint: PUT `/vault/dids/{did}/label`
 - Parameters: `did` is the identifier of an existing profile
 - Headers: -
-- Content: new alias as string, e.g. `"Family"`
+- Content: new label as string, e.g. `"Family"`

 Response: